 We strongly support companies assessing and, where relevant, improving the balance of independent representation on the board.
 The board should also hold individual directors accountable through performance evaluations on an ongoing basis.

-It is in the interest of shareholders that boards should have the ability to attract and retain the highest quality of executive directors.
+Fidelity believes it is in the interest of shareholders that boards should have the ability to attract and retain the highest quality of executive directors.
 In our view, setting appropriate remuneration levels is primarily the responsibility of the remuneration committee of the board, and this will be a market-based judgement, although all remuneration arrangements should be aligned with the interests of shareholders and be proportionate to the contribution of the individuals concerned.
 Companies should also seek to achieve an appropriate balance between the rewards to management and the returns to shareholders.

 We support the concept of variable remuneration and believe that properly crafted incentive plans play a role in aligning the interests of management and owners.
 We encourage management ownership of shares, and over time we expect executive directors to build a shareholding in the company that is material in relation to their remuneration.